Skip to main content

 At Paris Brain Institute

-The teams of Olga CORTI and Professor Jean-Christophe CORVOL and Stéphane HUNOT and Etienne HIRSH are working to better understand the molecular and cellular mechanisms that cause PARKINSON disease.
+The teams of Olga Corti and Professor Jean-Christophe Corvol, and of Stéphane Hunot and Etienne Hirsh are conducting research to better understand the molecular and cellular mechanisms behind Parkinson’s disease.

-Olga CORTI and her team are trying to identify the physiological consequences of the mutations identified in familial cases of parkinson's disease, mechanisms that are the same in all patients.
-This team is particularly interested in the dysfunction of mitochondria, organelles that provide energy to the cell and ensure its survival.
-Mitochondrial dysfunction appears to play an important role in neuronal degeneration.
-In May 2019, this team identified a combination of proteins involved in the pathological mechanism of Parkinson's disease, a molecular association that can serve as a biomarker or therapeutic target.
+Olga Corti and her team are working to identify the physiological consequences of mutations identified in familial Parkinson’s disease cases, as the mechanisms are the same in all patients.
+This team is especially interested in mitochondrial dysfunction.
+Mitochrondria are organelles whose role is to supply energy to the cell and ensure it survives.
+Mitochondrial dysfunction seems to play an important role in neuron degeneration.
+In May 2019, this team identified a combination of proteins involved in the pathological mechanism of Parkinson’s disease, and this molecular combination can be a biomarker or therapeutic target.

-The team of Etienne HIRSH and Stéphane HUNOT is particularly interested in the neuroinflammation that accompanies the degeneration of dopaminergic neurons in Parkinson’s disease and in particular the role of glial cells, the brain’s resident immune cells, such as astrocytes.
+Etienne Hirsh and Stéphane Hunot’s team is particularly focused on the neuroinflammation that accompanies the degeneration of dopaminergic neurons in Parkinson’s disease and, in particular, the role

 Our news on the subject